-Justin is a Precedent award-winning litigator.
+Justin Safayeni is an experienced litigator.
 His clients appreciate his clear thinking, sound judgment, practical advice and strong courtroom advocacy skills.

-Justin’s practice focuses on administrative and public law, media/defamation law and commercial litigation.
+Justin’s practice focuses on administrative and public law, media/defamation law and commercial litigation and appeals.

 In his administrative and public law practice, Justin represents clients in judicial reviews before the Divisional Court, as well as in hearings before tribunals, including the Ontario Securities Commission, sports law tribunals (including the Court of Arbitration for Sport), academic discipline tribunals at Ontario universities and human rights tribunals.
 He also acts as independent legal counsel to a number of regulators.
 Justin has represented clients in constitutional challenges involving freedom of expression, voting rights, the right to be free from unreasonable search and seizure and other Charter protections.